jackythesmurf/books-reactapp/README.md

 - Various animation for each user interactivity using Framer Motion a React library

 ## Further Developments
-Future development of this project will heavily emphasis refactoring the existing code, by simplified and breaking code into small components.
+Future development of this project will heavily emphasis refactoring the existing code, by simplifing and breaking code into small components.